Program Director

 Biography

 Dr. Rosenfield first joined NCI in 2012 as a Cancer Research Training Award fellow in the Center for Cancer Research where she trained in molecular and cellular biology of cancer, stem cell research, developmental biology, and drug development.
-Dr. Rosenfield has also held appointments in several national research institutions such as the Scripps Research Institute, Johnson & Johnson, and Georgetown University.
+She also held appointments in the NCI’s Center for Research Strategy, the Scripps Research Institute, Johnson & Johnson, and Georgetown University.